fercho-dev/fercho-dev/README.md

 Batatabit is a tool to monitorize cryptocurrencies activity.

-Things I learned:
+In this project I learned how to:
-- Responsive design with media queries
+- Make a responsive design with media queries
-- Layout design with figma
+- Create a layout design with figma
-- HTML structure
+- Use a semantic HTML structure

 <a href="https://ferchoeth.github.io/batatabit-clon/" target="_blank">👉🏼 Visit website</a>